How chemotherapy is given

 After you have had your chemotherapy, the nurses may give you drugs to take at home or a prescription for the hospital pharmacy.
 This may include anti-sickness drugs, steroids or any chemotherapy tablets you need to take.
 Your nurse or pharmacist will explain these to you.

-Sometimes, specialist chemotherapy nurses visit people at home to give intravenous chemotherapy.
+Sometimes, specialist chemotherapy nurses visit people at home to give chemotherapy into a vein (intravenous).
 If you are having chemotherapy through a pump, the nurses can come and disconnect the pump when it is finished.
 This means you do not have to come back to the hospital.

 This service is only available in some parts of the UK, and only with certain chemotherapy treatments.
 Your cancer doctor can tell you more about this.

-If you are having chemotherapy at home as tablets or through a pump, there are certain things to remember:
+If you are having chemotherapy at home it is important to remember to:

-Chemotherapy tablets, capsules or injections may need to be stored in a particular way, such as in the fridge.
+Some chemotherapy tablets, capsules or injections may need to be stored in a certain way, such as away from direct light or in a fridge.
 Always follow the instructions given by your nurse or pharmacist.

-If you are having intravenous chemotherapy by pump and you notice the drug leaking from the pump or tube, you should close the clamps on the pump, wrap it in a plastic bag and wash your hands.
+If you are having intravenous chemotherapy by pump, rarely the drug may leak from the pump or tube.
+You should close the clamps on the pump, wrap it in a plastic bag and wash your hands.
 Some hospitals provide a spill or leakage kit, which includes instructions on what to do if your pump leaks.
 You should then contact the nurse or doctor at the hospital straight away.

 If you feel unwell at any time of the day or night, use the contact numbers you have been given to get advice.

 Chemotherapy drugs given into a vein (intravenously) can be delivered in different ways.
 Your chemotherapy nurse will wear gloves and a plastic apron while giving you chemotherapy.
-This is just a precaution to protect them from spills.
+This is just a precaution to protect them from any spillage of the drugs.

-Chemotherapy given into a vein (intravenous) goes directly into your blood and is carried to all areas of your body.
+Chemotherapy given into a vein (intravenous) goes directly into the blood and is carried to all areas of the body.

 It can be given through:

-- a cannula – a short, thin tube put into a vein in your arm or the back of your hand
+- a cannula – a short, thin tube put into a vein in the back of the hand or the lower arm

-- a central line – a long, thin tube inserted into a vein in your chest
+- a central line – a long, thin tube inserted into a vein in the chest

-- an implantable port (portacath) put into a vein, with an opening (port) under the skin on your chest or arm.
+- an implantable port (portacath) put into a vein, with an opening (port) under the skin on the chest or arm.

 When your cannula, line or port is in place, the chemotherapy drugs can be given into it by injection, as a drip or through a pump.